 I see him laying bleeding in the gutter, the gathering crowd not recognizing the man dressed in a shabby dark suit with frayed sleeves.
 Taxi drivers refuse to take him to hospital, fearing they won’t be paid.

 The next day Gaudí’s friends find him in a poorer hospital.
 They beg him to allow them to move him to a better place.
 But Gaudí refuses, saying, “I belong here among the poor.”
 5-days after the accident, at the age of 74, Antonio Gaudí is dead.

 His most audacious project is mothballed and left in limbo, hanging from the sky as if awaiting his return.
 There’s no money, and no one with Gaudí’s visionary zeal.
 His plans are burned in 1938, during the Spanish Civil War.

 Now, with Gaudi’s dream resurrected, I take the lift and climb to stony medieval towers Gaudí will never see.
 I overlook stone clusters of giant red, yellow and orange seed pods, green leaves and white doves about to take flight.
 Agbar Tower’s foreign glass edifice gleams in the distance, alongside the apartments and offices of a modern Barcelona; Gaudi’s body in a crypt somewhere far below me.

-After a week, I’m leaving via the closest metro, holding my pack in one hand and dragging a small wheelie bag behind.
+After two weeks, I’m leaving via the closest metro, holding my pack in one hand and dragging a small wheelie bag behind.
 A wizened old woman approaches, waving her finger from side to side, no doubt telling me to secure the strap over my shoulder for safekeeping.